GO FIGURE: A Meta Evaluation of Factuality in Summarization: Related Work

 \section{Related Work}

-\textbf{Factuality in Summarization.} Recent efforts by NLP researchers have drawn attention to the issue of factual errors and hallucinations in the output of neural summarization models \cite{Cao2018FaithfulTT,Massarelli2019HowDS,Zhao2020ReducingQH}.
-The work of \citet{Kryscinski2019EvaluatingTF} used similar simulated data collection to ours for improving factual consistency of models, though their simulated data is only used for training rather than evaluation, while \citet{Dusek2017ReferencelessQE} introduced a reference-less model-based generation quality metric based on adversarial training with simulated examples.
+Prior work concerning evaluation of automatic metrics and human evaluation for NLG systems has mainly focused on general analysis of output quality or coherence and fluency \cite{callison-burch-etal-2007-meta,graham-2015-evaluating,Fabbri2020SummEvalRS}, rather than factuality.
+Recent efforts by NLP researchers have drawn attention to the issue of factual errors and hallucinations in the output of neural summarization models \cite{Cao2018FaithfulTT,Massarelli2019HowDS,Zhao2020ReducingQH,falke-etal-2019-ranking,Goodrich2019AssessingTF,elikyilmaz2020EvaluationOT}.
 A number of works have highlighted the effectiveness of QA and cloze task objectives for evaluating or improving factuality on specific domains \cite{eyal-etal-2019-question,huang-etal-2020-knowledge}.
-We aim to evaluate these metrics more broadly. \\ \\ \textbf{Evaluation Framework.} Prior work concerning evaluation of automatic metrics for NLG systems has mainly focused on general evaluations of output quality or coherence and fluency \cite{callison-burch-etal-2007-meta,graham-2015-evaluating,Fabbri2020SummEvalRS}, rather than factuality.
-Recent work has started to explore evaluating factuality and faithfulness in summarization \cite{falke-etal-2019-ranking,Goodrich2019AssessingTF,elikyilmaz2020EvaluationOT}.
-In particular, \citet{Maynez2020OnFA} compare correlation of various summarization metrics with human judgements of factuality.
-We expand upon these prior analyses by also introducing a concretely defined framework for evaluating current and future factuality metrics.
-In contrast to earlier works, we also consider a broader range of domains (notably dialogue summarization).
+We aim to evaluate these metrics more broadly, and consider a wider range of domains (notably dialogue).